yucho/yucho.github.io/src/render/posts/pickedup-kitten.html.md

 layout: 'post'
 title: 'Picked Up a Kitten'
 description: 'My legacy of failure as a pet owner.
 And then there was an abandoned cat.'
+keywords: 'cat, kitten, stray, animal, pet, story'
 date: '7/23/2016'
 ---

 A pet's worst nightmare is the owner.

-Well, some owners do well.
+OK fine, some owners perform well.
 I sure as hell don't.
 But I ain't no evil who want to cast misery upon poor animals.
 I just suck at raising living things.
 Let me share with you a story.

 A notorious sister of mine loves to buy pets and totally not clean up after them, therefore making us family members work.
 So, we ended up rearing a ferret, cats and dogs, various birds, lots of hamsters, and a spectrum of aquatics.
 Most of them either fated to premature death or runaway.
 I might add that absolutely no animal cruelty existed; only did idiocy.